SpongeBob SquarePants season 9: Production

 The season's executive producers were series creator Stephen Hillenburg and Paul Tibbitt, who also acted as the series' showrunner.
-During production of the eighth season, Deadline Hollywood reported on January 3, 2011, that Nickelodeon had renewed the series for a ninth season, with 26 episodes in order, which would push the series over the 200th episode mark.
+During production of the eighth season, Deadline Hollywood reported on October 4, 2010, that Nickelodeon had renewed the series for a ninth season, with 26 episodes in order, which would push the series over the 200th episode mark.
 SpongeBob SquarePants became the sixth Nickelodeon series with most episodes, surpassing Rugrats with 172 episodes, having 178 after the eighth season had completed broadcast on television.

 On July 21, 2012, the season premiered with the episode "Extreme Spots"/"Squirrel Record" during a SpongeBob SquarePants television marathon event called "The Super Spongy Square Games".
 The episode "Extreme Spots" was written by Luke Brookshier, Marc Ceccarelli, and Derek Iversen, while Tom Yasumi served as animation director.
 It was guest starred by actor Johnny Knoxville.
 Moreover, "Squirrel Record" was written by Brookshier, Ceccarelli and Iversen, and Alan Smart served as animation director.
 During the television event, Nickelodeon also debuted – "Face Freeze!" and "Demolition Doofus" – of the eighth season.

 The animation took place in South Korea at Rough Draft Studios.
-The animators pushed the animation to make it funnier and changed the theme song.
 Production also switched to high-definition in the season; the first episode "Extreme Spots", aired July 21, 2012.
 Episodes were written by a team of writers, which consisted of Casey Alexander, Josh Androsky, Brookshier, Ceccarelli, Zeus Cervas, Daniel Dominguez, Solomon Georgio, Andrew Goodman, Iversen, Clare O'Kane, Kyle McCulloch, Mr. Lawrence, Blake Lemons, Jack Pendarvis, and Kaz.
 The season was storyboarded by Alexander, Chris Allison, Ed Baker, Brookshier, Bob Camp, Ceccarelli, Cervas, Ryan Kramer, Chong Lee, Blake Lemons, Brian Morante, Lynne Naylor, Shellie O'Brien, Fred Osmond, Howie Perry, John Trabbic, and Joe Wierenga.
 The animation directors were Alan Smart and Tom Yasumi.
 This is the first season to be produced in high-definition.

-According to an interview with Princess Grace Foundation-USA, creator Stephen Hillenburg said he would return for the show following production on the second film.
+Production on season nine was temporarily suspended in 2013 so the show's staff could work on The SpongeBob Movie: Sponge Out of Water.
+According to an interview with Princess Grace Foundation-USA, creator Stephen Hillenburg said he would return for the show following production on the film.

 Season nine resumed when a new two-segment episode led into the 2015 Kids' Choice Sports on July 16, 2015; Viacom claimed at the beginning of the year that several new episodes would premiere over the summer of 2015, but only "Lost in Bikini Bottom"/"Tutor Sauce" and "Squid Plus One"/"The Executive Treatment" aired before the end of Labor Day on September 7, which is the effective end of Nickelodeon's summer season.
 During this season, the series diverged from its long-standing storyboard-driven writing format (in which the storyboard artists write the episodes as they draw its storyboard), instead opting for a script-driven format.
-In October 2015, Vincent Waller and Marc Ceccarelli took Paul Tibbitt's place as showrunner.
+In October 2015, Vincent Waller and Marc Ceccarelli took Paul Tibbitt's place as showrunners.